Information about konstrundan for visitors

 The assignement is published on the website September 3rd and it is available in Swedish and Finnish.

 In order to also offer older children something, we suggested that school and student groups could visit artist studios during the Friday before the actual Konstrundan.
-Around half of the participants are welcoming groups and the invitation has been extended to other groups, such as associations and companies.
-You can find information about which studios take group visits here.

 What is Evening of the Arts?